 The definitive management of bowel obstruction is dependent on the aetiology and whether it has been complicated by bowel ischaemia, perforation, and/or peritonism.

-These patients are often very fluid deplete.
-All patients therefore need urgent fluid resuscitation and careful attention paid to fluid balance (often 4-5 litres may be required in the first 24 hours).
+These patients are often intavascularly fluid deplete.
+All patients therefore need urgent fluid resuscitation and careful attention paid to fluid balance (often several litres of intravenous fluid may be required in the first 24 hours).
 Most require a urinary catheter.

 Patients with closed loop bowel obstruction or evidence of ischaemia (pain worsened by movement, focal tenderness and pyrexia) require urgent surgery.